yungSoftware/roblox-2016-source-code/README.md

    - [ ] Fix Keyboard Shortcuts
       - [ ] Reset Character Keybind
       - [ ] Chat Keybind
+         - Works in Studio but not in the Client
       - [ ] Windows Key on WindowsClient
 - [ ] Adding Cyrillic & Non-Latin Languages Support
    - [ ] UTF/Unicode Support